 Curriculum and log book

-There is a curriculum in PRM which is split into knowledge, clinical skills, and the evidence required to demonstrate these.
-Each module in the curriculum has a logbook, in which you can keep a record of your accumulated evidence.
+The PRM logbook is how you can keep a record of your accumulated evidence.
 It would be sensible to keep this up to date as you go, rather than frantically trying to put it together a week before the annual review!

 The curriculum and logbook modules are available for download here: